C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 ## Increased Risk of Developing Drug-Induced Psychotic Disorders in Patients with ADHD
 ### THC, the dopamine system, and the dopamine hypthesis.
 As mentioned before, long term cannabis use favors development of psychotic disorders such as schizophrenia<sup>[</sup>[^cannabis-psychosis-risk-factor]<sup>, </sup>[^cannabis-schizo-evidence]<sup>, </sup>[^cannabis-schizo-risk-value]<sup>]</sup> because the mesolimbic system can be directly stimulated by drugs<sup>[</sup>[^cannabis-effects-thc]<sup>]</sup>
-This leads to a chronic imbalance of dopamine levels between the mesolimbic system and prefrontal cortex which is exactly what the dopamine hypothesis postulates.<sup>[</sup>[^schizo-role-dopamine]<sup>]</sup> In combination with the increased dopamine catabolism of persons with ADHD in the prefrontal cortex this leads to a much higher risk of developing drug induced psychoses such as schizophrenia.
+This leads to a chronic imbalance of dopamine levels between the mesolimbic system and prefrontal cortex which is exactly what the dopamine hypothesis postulates.<sup>[</sup>[^schizo-role-dopamine]<sup>]</sup> In combination with the underlying dopmine deficiency of persons with ADHD in the prefrontal cortex this leads to a much higher risk of developing drug induced psychoses such as schizophrenia.

 > *In vivo* microdialysis shows that acute THC increases dopamine efflux in the prefrontal cortex (PFC) [41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R41), striatum [42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R42) and nucleus accumbens